Christian Catacombs in Rome

 The Pontificia Commissione di Archeologia Sacra (when conditions permit) arranges for students, scholars, and non-profit associations to access the catacombs in Rome normally closed to the public.

 Visits to these sites must be for study purposes only, and not for profit.
-For this reason, non-profit associations only are allowed two visits per year for their members.
+For this reason, non-profit associations are allowed two visits per year for their members.

 The PCAS secretary is the only authority who can grant permission to visit closed sites.